ecatkins/xpdf_python/README.md

     $ python setup.py install

-Must first use install xpdf using 1) instructions for your OS found [here](http://www.foolabs.com/xpdf/download.html) OR 2) the bash scripts found in this repo's install_xpdf subdirectory
+Must first use install xpdf using:
+1. Instructions for your OS found [here](http://www.foolabs.com/xpdf/download.html) OR
+2. The bash scripts found in this repo's install_xpdf subdirectory

 Supported by
 ------------